beanumber/fertile-paper/STAT-paper-template/APA/response-to-reviewers.md

 Yes, this is true!
 Since the submission of the original manuscript, we decided to conduct another trial in the classroom in fall 2020, now that Smith College is 100% online.
 The text has been updated to reflect this.

-**Reviewer’s Comments:**
+## Reviewer’s Comments

 General:

 *- the use of shims is likely unfamiliar to R users.
 Therefore, I have some concern about the ability of a user to control how aggressively this package performs.
 For example, if a user specifies an absolute path and receives an error message, it will be difficult for the user to determine what function was used to specify this error message and determine if there is a way to be less aggressive (to turn that into a warning, instead of an error, for example).
 My fear is that this functionality may limit use.
 However, I do like that the sandbox() function addresses this to an extent, allowing users to test things out and "get it right" before retuning to where the original error message was received.*

 This is an excellent point!
-Part of the reason that fertile is so strict on this behavior is that in my own personal experience, many R coders (particularly those with little experience) tend to ignore warnings as long as their code executes properly.
+Part of the reason that fertile is so strict on this behavior is that in our experience, many R coders (particularly those with little experience) tend to ignore warnings as long as their code executes properly.
 Having fertile’s path-related behavior be error based ensures that no one will skip over the messages that come up.
-However, my co-author and I do recognize that some users may still want to run these functions despite the warnings.
+However, we do recognize that some users may still want to run these functions despite the warnings.
 In order to take this into account, we have added detail to the error messages produced by the shims.
-The new messages provide users with a method to override the error produced by fertile.
+The new messages provide users with a strategy to override the error produced by fertile.

 Specific minor suggestions (in order of manuscript):